diegoareval/web-page/README.md

 > _"Knowledge is the only thing that grows when shared."_ 🔥

-**Girl Code It aka GCI**, is a group of people who firmly believe in this statement and are eager to build a healthy coding culture among young coders. 😃
+**Girl Code It and DEVS SOFTWARE COLLABORATION**, is a group of people who firmly believe in this statement and are eager to build a healthy coding culture among young coders. 😃
 In a world teeming with possibilities due to the rapid growth of technology everywhere, let's not get left behind in the rush!
 GCI is here to help you navigate your way through the amazing world of computers and coding. 😍
 So what are you waiting for?
 Come join us! 😊 ✨